HIP REPLACEMENT & SSD BENEFITS

 Common reasons for hip replacement surgery include damage to the hip joint from:

 - Osteoarthritis.
 This type of arthritis usually occurs to due “wear and tear” on the joint.
-It usually occurs in people 50 years of age and older and often in individuals with a family history of arthritis.
-The cartilage cushioning the bones of the hip wears away.
-Then, the bones then rub together and that causes hip pain.
+It occurs in people 50 years of age and older and often in those with a family history of the disease.
+The cartilage that cushions the bones of the hip wears away.
+Then, the bones rub together and that causes hip pain.

 - Rheumatoid arthritis.
-This is an autoimmune disease that creates chronic inflammation.
-The inflammation damages the hip cartilage.
-Learn more about Rheumatoid arthritis here.
+This is an autoimmune disease that creates chronic inflammation which damages the hip cartilage.
+Learn more about Rheumatoid arthritis.

-- Disease that causes the bone in joints to die (e.g., osteonecrosis).
+- Disease that causes the bone in joints to die.

 - Bone tumors that break down the hip joint.